History

 The work of the association addresses Indigenous media and encompasses a wide range of issues affecting the survival and the development of Indigenous journalists and tribal media.

 Indigenous leaders have been long aware of the importance of the media to Indigenous communities.
-Since the establishment of The Cherokee Phoenix, the nation’s first bilingual Native newspaper first published 1828, there have been continuous efforts by tribal people to address the news and information needs of Indigenous communities.
+Since the establishment of The Cherokee Phoenix, the nation’s first bilingual Native newspaper first published in 1828, there have been continuous efforts by tribal people to address the news and information needs of Indigenous communities.
 Only in recent times, with the advent of modern communications technology, have the Indigenous media progressed from a local and regional focus to a national and international scope to meet the communication needs of Indigenous people.
 Out of this history came the influences, philosophy and unique Indigenous experience that gave rise to the Indigenous Journalists Association.

 Founding executive committee members Loren Tapahe (vice president), Mary Polanco (secretary), Anita Austin (treasurer) and Tim Giago (president)